Karen L. Semkiw, RNC, MPA

 ahmarin@ucdavis.edu

-Davis 7 Pediatrics provides cares for children from infancy to sixteen years old.
+Davis 7 Pediatrics provides cares for children from infancy to 16 years old.
 Our patient population consists of a wide range of acute illnesses such as respiratory, trauma, surgical, orthopedic, inpatient rehabilitation, chronic diseases including renal failure, cardiology,gastrointestinal disease, neurological impairments,and hematology/oncology patients.

-Our highly trained pediatric nurses provide compassionate, family centered care in a respectful environment.
+Our highly trained pediatric nurses provide compassionate, family-centered care in a respectful environment.
 We understand that the family is the constant in a child's life.
 We believe family members are essential to the recovery and well-being of pediatric patients.
 When a child is ill, the entire family must be a part of the treatment and healing process.
 Davis 7 Pediatrics emphasizes the importance of teamwork in the treatment of children, and the involvement of multidisciplinary approach to oversee a child's care from diagnosis forward.
 In addition to traditional philosophies on healing, additional modalities having the ability to provide a calming effect on children and families and promote healing are available including pet therapy, reiki, guided imagery and quiet time.

 Virpal Donley, R.N., M.S.N.